Jacobaea vulgaris: Distribution

 Ragwort is native to the Eurasian continent.
 In Europe it is widely spread, from Scandinavia to the Mediterranean.
-In Britain and Ireland, where it is native, it is listed as a noxious weed.
+In Great Britain and Ireland, where it is native, it is listed as a noxious weed.

 Ragwort is abundant in waste land, waysides and grazing pastures.
-It can be found along road sides, and grows in all cool and high rainfall areas.
+Its natural habitat is sand dunes, but it is commonly found along road sides, railways and in light, low fertility soil.

 It has been introduced in many other regions, and is listed as a weed in many.
 These include: